 In the past, both self-powered and externally-powered lathes were used to make bowls.
 We will explore the use of both to create objects that reflect the spirit of these early Norwegian vessels.
-Skills covered will include the use of ancient and modern bowl-turning tools, turning with a carving attitude, lathe setup, efficient cutting techniques, tool sharpening, and recognizing good bowl design.
+Skills covered will include the use of ancient and modern bowl turning tools, turning with a carving attitude, lathe setup, efficient cutting techniques, tool sharpening, and recognizing good bowl design.
 Students should be prepared for a physical experience and lively discussions of the issues raised in the class.
-No prior experience is necessary on either type of lathe, but past students of Roger or other bowl turning instructors will enjoy this opportunity to engage with this topic from another perspective.
-The instructor will have several antique bowls from his collection available for study.
-Students are also encouraged to bring any examples they may have.
+No prior experience is necessary on either type of lathe, but past students will enjoy this opportunity to engage with this topic from another perspective.

 - Eye protection